voxpupuli-archive/puppet-bacula/README.md

 * Add ability to create custom Filesets.
 * Add ability to create custom schedules.
 * Add ability to configure storage servers external to the director.
+* Add ability to configure multiple pools on a storage server
 * PostgreSQL support
 * [rspec-puppet](http://rspec-puppet.com/) unit tests.